reactjs/react.dev/src/content/learn/responding-to-events.md

 <YouWillLearn>

 * Different ways to write an event handler
-* How to pass event handling logic from a parent component
+* How to pass event handling logic from a parent Component
 * How events propagate and how to stop them

 </YouWillLearn>